Browse by Medical Category

-The Cutaneous Biology Research Center (CBRC) occupies approximately 43,000 square feet of space on the 3rd floor of the MGH's Lawrence E. Martin Research Laboratories in the Charlestown Navy Yard.
+The Cutaneous Biology Research Center (CBRC) occupies approximately 36,000 net square feet of space on the 3rd floor of Massachusetts General Hospital's Lawrence E. Martin Research Laboratories in the Charlestown Navy Yard.

 The Cutaneous Biology Research Center (CBRC) occupies more than 36,000 net sq. ft. of laboratory and administrative space on the 3rd floor of the Lawrence E. Martin Laboratories of the Massachusetts General Hospital.
 The Lawrence E. Martin Laboratories perform basic science research in cancer, renal function, diabetes, immunology, molecular genetics, neurology and other fields.
 In addition, the MGH has an ES Cell/Gene Knockout Facility and a Genomics Core, with scanners for high-density GeneChips, from Affymetrix.
 The Massachusetts General Hospital has extensive support services such as a laboratory supply store, pharmacy, environmental services and maintenance shops available to all investigators.

 The research facilities at the CBRC are extensively equipped with all necessary laboratory infrastructure for the performance of molecular biology, biochemistry, chemistry, tissue culture, tissue processing, and cell quantitation/imaging analyses.